delexw/mermaid_rails_erd/README.md

 ### Viewing the Generated ERD

-Once you have generated the `.mmd` file, you can view it using the recommended viwer below with better interactive:
+Once you have generated the `.mmd` file, you can view it using the recommended viewer with better interactive below:

 - **Mermaid ERD Visulizer**: https://github.com/delexw/mermaid-erd-visualizer